pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/Science/Seg6Scope3,4,5.md

     c.
 Both are types of radiation emitted by the sun.

-67. The best wavelength to use if an astronomer wants to study the composition of planets and stars is **radio waves**.
+84. The best wavelength to use if an astronomer wants to study the composition of planets and stars is **radio waves**.

-68. Radio waves:longest wavelength::**gamma rays**:shortest wavelength.
+85. Radio waves:longest wavelength::**gamma rays**:shortest wavelength.

-69. **Ultraviolet** light has a wavelength of 10^-8 m.
+86. **Ultraviolet** light has a wavelength of 10^-8 m.

+### Concept Attainment Quiz

+87. **Absorption** is the ability to take in light and different waves of energy.

+88. **Reflection** is the ability to throw back or bounce back, but not absorb, light and different waves of energy.

+89. The **electromagnetic spectrum** is a grouping of all possible energy levels of electromagnetic radiation.

+90. **Refraction or scattering** is when an energy wave bends as it passes from object to object.

+91. **Transmission** is light passing through an object.

+92. A **wave** model of light is useful for explaining brightness.

+93. Because light can travel through space, it cannot be a **matter** wave.

+94. When light passes through a **medium** like water, it will bend.

+95. Black cars **absorb** more light waves than white cars, which causes them to heat up more than white cars.

+96. A wave model of light is useful for explaining **brightness, color, and the frequency-dependent bending of light at a surface between media**.

+97. As the light passes through the different material (the plastic water bottle and the water in the bottle), the speed of the light carrying the letters to your brain varies, causing the light rays to **refract** (bend at larger angles), effectively making the water bottle an **optical lens** (magnifying glass).

 ## Scope 5